-Environmental sustainability We are all custodians of the City of Yarra.
+Community Vision Themes Council Plan Strategic Objectives Environmental We are all custodians of the City of Yarra.
 While our skyline is growing, so are our green spaces.
 We are smarter in how we manage growth and use our resources and energy.
 We celebrate, enable and promote a circular economy.
-Climate and environment Transport and movement 5 use our resources and energy.
-We celebrate, enable and promote a circular economy.
-Transport and movement Yarra is a thriving hub of Thriving local economy accessible, people-centred commercial activity, offering unique goods and services to locals and visitors.
+Climate and environment sustainability Transport and movement Thriving local economy Yarra is a thriving hub of accessible, people-centred commercial activity, offering unique goods and services to locals and visitors.
 Yarra is known as a place where small businesses thrive.
-Growing sustainably Growing sustainably Planning and growth prioritises the needs of our community.
+Local economy Growing sustainably Planning and growth prioritises the needs of our community.
 Growth is managed in a way that has a positive impact on our open spaces and community services.
 Unique and special aspects of our culture and heritage are protected.
-Place and nature e Our shared spaces connect communities, businesses and cultures together.
+Place and nature Shared spaces Our shared spaces connect communities, businesses and cultures together.
 They reflect our community's diverse voices.
-These spaces are green, encourage nature and
+These spaces are green, encourage nature and are accessible for all.